Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 Mobile > Residential > ISP > Datacenter

-Why residential proxies cost $5-15/GB:
+Why residential proxies cost $5 to $15/GB:

-Why datacenter proxies cost $1-3/IP:
+Why datacenter proxies cost $1 to $3/IP:

-Why mobile proxies cost $20-40/GB:
+Why mobile proxies cost $20 to $40/GB:

-• Limited supply — Mobile IPs are scarcer than residential or datacenter IPs.
+• Limited supply.
+Mobile IPs are scarcer than residential or datacenter IPs.

-• Highest trust level — Mobile carrier IPs are shared via CGNAT, making them very difficult to block without affecting real users.
+• Highest trust level.
+Mobile carrier IPs are shared via CGNAT, making them very difficult to block without affecting real users.

-• Higher sourcing cost — Mobile bandwidth is expensive, and carriers monitor for abuse.
+• Higher sourcing cost.
+Mobile bandwidth is expensive, and carriers monitor for abuse.

 When a provider charges significantly below market rates for a proxy type, investigate how they achieve the discount.
-Often, it comes at the expense of pool size, success rate, ethical sourcing, or support quality.
+Often it comes at the expense of pool size, success rate, ethical sourcing, or support quality.

 Hidden Costs That Inflate Your True Spend